Oil dives anew, falling 5 percent on Goldman downgrade, outages

 An unusual spate of major refinery glitches across the U.S. East and Midwest added to the concerns, threatening to accelerate a buildup of surplus crude.

-U.S. crude CLc1 settled down $2.29 at $46.07, leading losses across the complex.
-Gasoline RBc1 and ultra-low sulphur diesel (ULSD) HOc1 futures fell by around 3 percent as refinery outages spurred some prompt buying.
+U.S. crude settled down $2.29 at $46.07, leading losses across the complex.
+Gasoline and ultra-low sulphur diesel (ULSD) futures fell by around 3 percent as refinery outages spurred some prompt buying.

 "I figured we’d see $40 in the near term, but everything seems to be happening quicker than expected,” Tariq Zahir of Tyche Capital Advisors.